CavernCrawlers/CavernCrawlers.github.io/Spells.md

 ### Save
 This indicates if a target is allowed to make a [Saving Throw](CoreRules.md#Saving-Throws) to resist or diminish the effect.
 This will be given as a saving throw type.

+A spell's saving throw difficulty may be increased by increasing the casting difficulty on a +1 one-for-one basis.

 ### Components
 Spells will often require **Gestures**, **Incantations** or **Materials** to cast.
 If any one element is missing or restricted, the spell cannot be cast and any [Invocation Roll](MagicalArts.md#the-invocation-roll) will automatically fail.